vaishno-raj/passwordStore-audit/README.md

 The goal was to identify security vulnerabilities, logical flaws, and potential improvements in code quality.

 ---
+## 🔗 Original Contract

+The audited contract is based on the **PasswordStore** example from Patrick Collins' [Cyfrin Updraft Course](https://github.com/Cyfrin/3-passwordstore-audit/tree/onboarded)

+---

 ## 📊 Audit Summary